What is yield curve control?

 What is a yield curve?
 A yield curve is a graphic illustration showing the interest rate on bonds of varying maturities, typically from 3 months out to 30 years.
 A normal yield curve is upward sloping, reflecting the fact that longer yields are typically higher than shorter yields.

 What is yield curve control?
 Yield curve control is when a central bank identifies a point on the yield curve and pledges to keep rates at a prescribed target.
 They achieve that goal by vowing to buy enough bonds to ensure rates do not rise above that target level.
 The Federal Reserve already utilizes other tools to set the rate that banks earn on overnight deposits.
 Yield curve control can address terms further out such as 1-year rates, 2-year rates, or even up to 10-year rates.
 Yield curve control is another name for fixing the price of money.
+You can learn more here.

 Has this been tried before?
 The Federal Reserve employed yield curve control once before, during and after World War II to help the Treasury finance wartime expenditures.
 Until 1947, under an agreement between the Federal Reserve and the U.S. Treasury, 3-month T-bills and 10-year bonds were capped at 0.5% and 2.5%, respectively.
 Yield curve control has also been underway in Japan since 2016 when the Japanese central bank targeted 10-year rates at 0% as part of a larger monetary policy effort to fight off the threat of deflation.

 Does it help the economy?
-In Japan’s case, the answer is no. After nearly four years, they weren’t able to grow their economy or raise the inflation rate enough to meet their goals.
+In Japan’s case, the answer is no. After nearly five years, they weren’t able to grow their economy or raise the inflation rate enough to meet their goals.
 In the 1940s, the Fed eventually achieved a growing economy and inflation rate primarily as the result of a peacetime expansion following a decade of depression and a World War.
 In contrast, we enjoyed a decade-long expansion already under our belts before 2020.
 We would expect the same outcome from yield curve control as we would if overnight rates were driven below zero; very little.